-Table 2 contains information on the amounts of various types of fertilizers required to apply certain rates of nitrogen per 1,000 square feet.
+Table 2 contains information on the amounts of various types of fertilizers to apply for certain rates of nitrogen per 1,000 square feet.
 After you decide what kind of fertilizer you want to use, determine the amount at which it should be applied using Table 2.
-Fertilizers are best applied when grass is dry, followed by watering the lawn after fertilization to wash particles off the blades.